-Open all year, the Carbondale Farmers Market provides an ideal opportunity for discovering local foods at their source.
-This small, weekly market features around 10 to 15 vendors selling humanely-raised eggs and meats, locally-grown produce, and artisan goods.
+Open seasonally from April to November, the Carbondale Farmers Market provides an ideal opportunity for discovering local foods at their source.
+This weekly market has been operating since 1975 and features around 40 - 50 vendors selling humanely-raised eggs and meats, locally-grown produce, and artisan goods.
 They also have live music and hold other community events throughout the year.

 There’s something for everyone at the 61st Street Farmers Market.
 Featuring dozens of local vendors, chef demos, and live music, this is the premier farmers market of the Southside.
 Here shoppers can find some of the freshest eggs, cheeses, meats, produce, and prepared foods in the area.